Your Rights in Court

 - Not Guilty - This plea is a denial of guilt.
-If you enter this plea, your case will be set for a further pre-trial or trial at a later date.
+If you enter this plea, your case will be set for a Pretrial Conference for a later date.

 - Guilty - This plea is an admission of guilt.
 If you enter this plea and are found guilty, you will be permitted to make a statement prior to sentencing.
 Unless the judge determines the violation requires a formal pre-sentence report, the sentencing will occur at the same time and day that you enter the guilty plea.

 - No Contest - This plea is not an admission of guilt, but it is an admission of the truth of the facts alleged in the complaint.
 This plea cannot be used against you in any other legal proceeding.
 If you enter this plea and are found guilty, you will be permitted to make a statement prior to sentencing.
 In most cases, sentencing will occur at the same time and day.

 If you refuse to enter any of the above pleas, the Court will enter a plea of not guilty on your behalf, and your case will be set for trial.

 Rights and Duties

 Before accepting your plea, the Court must inform you that you have the following rights: